James4Ever0/openmule/README.md

 ---

 relay nodes may provide dispute resolution service and get rewards if both customer and ai service provider are satisfied.

+---

+the agent or ai itself can review a dispute and flag inappropriateness, saving human labor time.